![]() |

 Piskehegan Stream |

+First impressions are deceptive, and so it was with my earlier trip report on the Piskahegan Stream.
+This replaces it.
 What I had first experienced as a lively stream was actually a long upland meadow broken by only occasional quickwater and a short stretch of rips.

 Mind you, the first time I ran it was on a gorgeous late summer's day in 2004, with just the perfect water level, and the excitement of running a new river made it special.
 This year, we ran it in early June, under driving rains.
 The river was so high it was running in the woods, and all the Class I stretches were washed out.